-In a world where people wake up with trends and hashtags instead of resolutions and where a Monday morning is an aftermath of a hangover, you have to show up at the office. now the parameters as to how good you pull off the Monday Morning Mood depends upon the professional look that you rock with shady shades.
-It helps to do what your concealer can not.
+Runway To Rags In a world where people wake up with trends and hashtags instead of resolutions and where a Monday morning is the aftermath of a hangover, you have to show up at the office. now the parameters as to how good you pull off the Monday Morning Mood depends upon the professional look that you rock with shady shades.
+It helps to do what your concealer cannot.
 There are seven days in a week and repeating the attire, would be a disaster.

 Although on the same social media platform we would double tap on the posts which mention a big “No fucks to give” but at the same time would never upload two pictures in a row that are in the same attire.
 Why?
 Because of what your so-called followers would think?
 No wonder what happens to the nonchalant attitude then.
 The process seems exciting because you know you will be able to shop new trends at your nearest stores or online and get that oomph going.
 But have you ever stopped to think about what happens after that?

 Fast fashion is the process of turning new design ideas that you can watch on the ramps and models showcasing brilliant fabrics and clothing ideas that are going to be on the market and around the streets for that season.
 Now all the high-end designer wear of course does not come cheap, so how are you going to get that runway look for this upcoming season?
 This is where fast fashion comes into play.
 They mass-produce the ones inspired by runways instead of the same patented designs.

 Clothing brands like Zara or H&M have this expedited process of producing new clothes.
 It only takes somewhere from 14 to 21 days for the whole cycle to complete.
 From the inception of the concept to sale.
 This mass production of affordable clothing can lead to a massacre which social media does not show.
 Hence, so you are not aware of it.
 The victim here is just one, our mother earth.